Maldybulakia: Paleoecology

 All species of Maldybulakia are known from freshwater sediments.
 According to the only associated fossils, the abundant lycopod flora with M. malcolmi and the presence of spiracles suggests terrestrial habits for Maldybulakia.
+M. saierensis from late Silurian is the oldest body fossil of a putative freshwater arthropod other than from Laurussia.

 Classification

 Due to lack of information on the cephalic structure, appendages, position of the gonopore and genital morphology, it is controversial where to place Maldybulakia within Arthropoda.
 In 1992, it was classified as Arthropoda incertae sedis, as its characteristics did not permit its identification as a members of Kampecarida, Euthycarcinoidea and Arthropleurida.
 In 1998, it was classified as a possible Dignatha in Myriapoda, rather than the alternatively proposed Crustacea.
-However, after 2010s, Maldybulakia is commonly treated as an unspecified xiphosuran genus, due to morphological similarity with the synziphosurine Willwerathia.
+After 2010s, Maldybulakia is commonly treated as a xiphosuran, a group including modern horseshoe crabs, due to morphological similarity with the synziphosurine Willwerathia.
+In 2020, morphology of Willwerathia is compared to Cambrian artiopod Falcatamacaris.
+Since known fossils are incomplete, taxonomic positions is not discussed at description of M. saierensis.